bandframework/surmise/docs/rng_dev_guide.rst

   v1.15.0) or
 * ``scipy.stats`` RNG currently in use (|eg| using the RNG's ``choice`` method).

+If ``scipy.stats`` and its RNG both offer similar sampling functionality, prefer the use of ``scipy.stats`` functionality over the RNG's functionality so that
+|surmise| code is decoupled as much as possible from the actual RNG object.
+In
+other words, users pass in an object and we simply pass it to ``scipy.stats`` without caring much what it is or what it can do.

 In particular, no other packages, such as ``numpy.random``, should be used in
 |surmise| even if the current RNG is compatible with that package.
 This
 decision is also motivated by the fact that